Kokopelli-Interfaces/kokopelli-vcv/README.md

     5. Wonky Audio Playback Unit

-        One may patch the `RATE` port to modulate the speed of playback and recording, and one may patch the `POS` port to modulate the offset of `FRAME` buffers.
+        One may patch the `RATE` port to modulate the speed of playback and recording, and one may patch the `POS` port to modulate the offset of `FRAME` layers.
         Using these, one could get some cool sounds with `FRAME` - especially if there is variation across channels.
 Have you ever wondered what playing back speech with a sin wave sounds like?
 I have.